sage-code/maj/README.md

 1. Text enclosed in parenthesis (expressions) or (enumerations) are silent;
 1. Dialog is start with bullet point `*` and end with `;`,`?` or `!`;

 **Notes:**
-* In Maj `.` is not used for end of propositions but is a decimal separator for fractional numbers;
+* Dot `.` is not used for end of propositions but is a numeric decimal separator;
+* Comma `,` is used in propositions to separate multiple arguments or ideas;
-* When you compare someone with an animal, the animal is written with lowercase;
+* When you compare someone with an animal; the animal is written with lowercase;

 ## Words